dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 You can authenticate your users using the following methods:
 * A cloud service like OneGraph, Firebase, or Auth0
-* Social sign-in options (like Google or Facebook authentication)
+* Social sign-in options (such as Google authentication)
 * Your own custom authentication code

 Dgraph's GraphQL implementation is completely flexible about how your app does